DanielVoogsgerd/brane-documentation/user-guide/src/system-admins/posix-reasoner.md

 default eFLINT reasoner.
 This simplicity should make it easy to try out Brane.
 However, if you need to be able to express complex rules/policies, then stick with the default eFLINT reasoner.

+This section includes an introduction to the POSIX reasoner, and a tutorial in which you can learn more about and get to use the POSIX reasoner.

 ## Introduction

 The POSIX reasoner relies on the [POSIX file